 Confession of Faith

 Over the centuries the Church has developed many Creeds and Confessions of Faith summarizing Christian belief.
 We have chosen three–one ancient and two modern–to convey the heart of what we believe.
 Two are included here in full, the third is considerably longer and is therefore only introduced and linked to here.
-We decided on these three because:
+We decided on these to:

-- We want to reflect historic Christian orthodoxy.
+- Affirm historic Christian orthodoxy.

 The Nicene Creed